 Can only redeem points on JetBlue and Hawaiian Airlines flights

 JetBlue offers several ways to earn points, including a lot of options without even leaving the ground.

 The primary way to earn TrueBlue points is by flying on JetBlue flights.
 For each flight you take, you’ll earn points based on a stacked calculation:

 - Base points: You’ll earn 1 point per dollar spent on Blue Basic fares and 3 points per dollar spent on all other fare types.

-- Online booking bonus: If you book your fare on JetBlue.com or via the JetBlue app (as opposed to through a travel agent or over the phone, say), you’ll earn an additional 1 point for Blue Basic fares and 3 points for all other fare types.
+- Online booking bonus: If you book your fare on JetBlue.com or via the JetBlue app (as opposed to through a travel agent or over the phone, for example), you’ll earn an additional 1 point for Blue Basic fares and 3 points for all other fare types.

 - JetBlue credit card bonuses: If you pay for your fare with a JetBlue Card, you’ll earn an additional 3 points per dollar spent, regardless of the fare type.
-The JetBlue Plus Card and JetBlue Business cards amplify this further, with an additional 6 points per dollar spent.
+The JetBlue Plus Card and JetBlue Business cards amplify this, with an additional 6 points per dollar spent.

 - Mosaic bonus: If you’re a member of JetBlue’s elite status program, you’ll earn yet another 3 points per dollar spent on all fare types.